nEXOSkyline/AttenuatorSlider/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 What has been done:
-Most of the hardware compononts has been designed, modeled, and printed via Fusion 360 Most of the electronics/circuity has been wired and connected into a closed circuit
+Most of the hardware compononts has been designed, modeled, and printed via Fusion 360.
+Most of the electronics/circuity has been wired and connected into a closed circuit.

 What still needs to be done:
 	The whole hardware setup needs to be tested at SLAC to see if the dimensions and design has been improved from the last time that I tested it.